nextcord-ext/events/README.rst

 Fork
 -----
-This i a maintained fork of discord-ext-events
+This is a maintained fork of discord-ext-events

 Installation
 ------------